-- 11.1 In the event that the ICB cannot meet the required 20-working days timeframe, or the reasonable extension outlined to the requestor, the FOI Officer will escalate these individual cases to the Head of Corporate Assurance and the Director of Corporate Affairs as soon as possible before a breach occurs, to ensure appropriate action is taken. - 11.2 External independent advice will be sought from NHS England/Improvement and/or the Information Commissioners Office, as and when required.
+11.1 In the event that the ICB cannot meet the required 20-working days timeframe, or the reasonable extension outlined to the requestor, the Corporate Assurance and Information Officer will escalate these individual cases to the Corporate Assurance and Information Manager and the Assistant Director of Corporate Affairs (Risk, Information and Assurance) as soon as possible before a breach occurs, to ensure appropriate action is taken.
+11.2 External independent advice will be sought from NHS England/Improvement and/or the Information Commissioners Office, as and when required.